 As I mentioned earlier, it’s generally best to avoid HEPA-type purifiers.
 But there are exceptions to the rule.

 The Holmes desktop air purifier I showed earlier is an example I can use.
-It’s it’s more of a budget model.
-However, in this case, Holmes does specify it can trap contaminants down to 2 microns (2uM) in size.
+It’s more of a budget model.
+However, in this case, the manufacturer does specify it can trap contaminants down to 2 microns (2uM) in size.

 While that’s poor in comparison to a real HEPA filter, it’s still ok for some purposes.
-For example, for larger particles like dust mites, household dust, hair, and so forth it can work.
+For example, for larger particles like dust mites, household dust, hair, and so forth it can work just fine.

-In that case you’ll have to be well-informed about what size particles your air problems include.
+In that case, you’ll need to be well-educated about what size particles your air problems include.
 I definitely wouldn’t recommend a HEPA-type filter for smoke, airborne microbes, and other issues.
-Smoke particles have been shown to fall to well below 1 micron in size.
+Smoke particles have been shown to measure well below 1 micron in size, for example.

-Honestly, this kind of information is not for the average person and leaves to much room for making a bad buying decision in my opinion.
+Honestly, this kind of information isn’t for the average person and leaves too much room for making a bad buying decision in my opinion.